NP-hardness of SVP in Euclidean Space: Locally dense lattices

-Clearly, $\alpha \geq 1/2$ for the ball to contain more than one vector in $x+\mathcal{L}$.
-Furthermore, $\alpha> 2^{-1/p}$ for the ball to contain more than a polynomial number of vectors in $x+\mathcal{L}$, at least in the $\ell_2$-norm case, see \cite[Chapter 5]{MG02}.
-Thus, we can and will assume that $\alpha \in (2^{-1/p}, 1)$.
-The center $x$ is called a bad center of the lattice $\mathcal{L}$.
-Locally dense lattices are not efficiently list decodable, even combinatorially, to within the distance $\alpha \lambda^{(p)}(\mathcal{L})$ around the bad center $x$.
-Locally dense lattices are crucial in proving complexity results for lattices \cite{Mic12}.
-A locally dense lattice usually has many bad centers.
-A suitable sampling would then find a bad center with non-trivial probability.
-This leads to hardness results with random polynomial time reduction.
-To obtain a deterministic reduction, one needs to construct one bad center in deterministic polynomial time.
-This is the key in the de-randomization.
+Locally dense lattices are not efficiently list-decodable, even combinatorially, to within the distance $\alpha \lambda^{(p)}(\mathcal{L})$ around the bad center $x$.
+A locally dense lattice usually has many bad centers, which can often be proved by an averaging argument.
+A suitable sampling would then find a bad center with non-trivial probability, leading to hardness results under random polynomial-time reductions.
+To obtain a deterministic reduction, one needs to deterministically construct a candidate center and mathematically prove that this suspected center is indeed a bad center.
+This is the key to de-randomization.

-We now recall the formal definition of locally dense lattices following \cite{Mic12} and \cite{BP23}.
-The formal definition is a little more complicated than the above simplified intuitive description.
+We now recall the formal definition of locally dense lattices following~\cite{Mic12} and~\cite{BP23}.
+The formal definition is slightly more involved than the intuitive description above.